wilu-conference/wilu-conference.github.io/about/code.md

 ### Mindful Social Media

 The WILU Planning Team asks that all participants be mindful of their social media use while at WILU 2021.
 If you are planning on taking photos, screen captures, or videos while at WILU 2021, please ask permission of attendees and session presenters before posting or tagging photos that may be identifying or contain potentially sensitive information.

 ## Reporting Process

 If you need to report a Code of Conduct violation, you may:

-- Submit your report via an online form: https://forms.office.com/r/fNJ7MikNKB
+- Submit your report via an [online form](https://forms.office.com/r/fNJ7MikNKB).
 - Contact us via the Conference email: <{{ site.email }}>

 Reach out directly to a member of the Code of Conduct Committee:

-- Melissa Helwig, Dalhousie University, she/their, MELISSA.HELWIG@DAL.CA
+- Melissa Helwig, Dalhousie University, she/their, <melissa.helwig@dal.ca>
-- Deborah Hemming, Dalhousie University, she/her, DEBORAH.HEMMING@DAL.CA
+- Deborah Hemming, Dalhousie University, she/her, <deborah.hemming@dal.ca>
-- Lindsey MacCallum, Mount Saint Vincent University, she/her, LINDSEY.MACCALLUM@MSVU.CA
+- Lindsey MacCallum, Mount Saint Vincent University, she/her, <lindsey.maccallum@msvu.ca>
-- Denyse Rodrigues, Mount Saint Vincent University, she/their, DENYSE.RODRIGUES@MSVU.CA
+- Denyse Rodrigues, Mount Saint Vincent University, she/their, <denyse.rodrigues@msvu.ca>

 ### Complaint Process

 A Code of Conduct Committee member will contact the alleged violator as soon as possible.
 Once the alleged violator has been contacted, the Code of Conduct Committee member will:

 - Relay the details of the complaint, without identifying the complainant.
 - Provide or link to a copy of the Code of Conduct and procedure and identify the behaviour that prompted the complaint.
 - Record the alleged violator’s response to the complaint.
 - Meeting of the Code of Conduct Committee

 The Code of Conduct Committee will review the matter as soon as possible.
 If the Committee agrees that the behaviour constituted a violation of the Code of Conduct, they will also decide upon the sanction to apply, based on the severity of the incident.
 Sanctions may include:

 - Warning with notice of further sanctions if the behaviour continues.
 - Advise violator to seek no further contact with the person who has lodged the complaint (providing the complainant has not requested anonymity).